file-format/Docs/en/video/mkv.md

 - The **EBML Header**'s **EBMLMaxIDLength** must be 4.
 - The **EBML Header**'s **EBMLMaxSizeLength** must be between 1 and 8 (inclusive).

-All the top-level elements are coded on 4 octets.
+All the top-level elements are coded in 4 octets.

 - Language codes: Matroska (version 1 through 3) used language codes that can be either the 3 letters bibliographic ISO-639-2 form (like "fre" for french), or additional country code could be used like like "fre-ca" for Canadian French.
 Starting in Matroska version 4, either ISO 639-2 or BCP 47 MAY be used for language codes, although BCP 47 is recommended.
 - Physical Types: These have different meaning for both audio and video files.
 For example, ChapterPhysicalEquiv = 60 means (CD / 12" / 10" / 7" / TAPE / MINIDISC / DAT) for audio and (DVD / VHS / LASERDISC) for video.